About PetersPioneersJames and Owen Biggins from Monaghan

 DuPage Township, 1873

-Six Sections from the DuPage Township plat map for 1873.
-The Patrick Biggins land is outline in red: the 1848 plot to the south, the 1866 plot to the north.
+Six square-mile sections from the 1873 DuPage Township plat map.
+The Patrick Biggins land is outlined in red: the 1848 plot to the south, the 1866 plot to the north.
 The road running east-west between the two Patrick Biggins plots is Normantown Road.
 The road on the east side of the 1866 plot is now called Luther Road.
 The Sprague school is east of the 1866 plot on Joliet Road.
 The road running diagonally north of the 1866 Biggins plot is Naperville Road.
 The James and Owen Biggins land is outlined in blue.
 The road running diagonally through the James Biggins land is now Interstate 55, which runs between Chicago and St. Louis.
+Full Map.

 Patrick Biggins